stanford-crfm/levanter/docs/design/Multiple-Data-Mixture.md

 Note that this design is backward compatible, as users can still specify a single dataset in the configuration file, and the weight of the dataset will be 1.0 by default.

-### Mixing at Batch Level
+### MixtureDataset
-Currently at training, `ShardedBatchLoader` takes in a single dataset of TokenSeqDataset class, and implements the batching and sharding logic.
-Therefore, the mixing of multiple datasets should be implemented at ShardedBatchLoader.
+Currently at training, `ShardedBatchLoader` takes in a `TokenSeqDataset` instance. `TokenSeqDataset` iterates over documents and yield token sequences; `ShardedBatchLoader` implements the batching and sharding logic.

-Specifically, at every step of `ShardedBatchLoader.__iter__()`, instead of slicing B sequences from a single dataset, we will sample B sequences from N datasets, where N is the number of datasets.

-### Weighted Sampling
-At every step of `ShardedBatchLoader.__iter__()`, we need to sample B sequences from N datasets.
-The weights of the datasets are used to sample from N datasets.
-Specifically, we will sample B sequences from the i-th dataset with probability `weight[i] / sum(weight)`.
+To support a mixture of multiple datasets, we will implement a new `MixtureDataset` class, which takes a list of datasets and yield token sequences, so that the implementation of `ShardedBatchLoader` remains the same.

+Specifically, in `MixtureDataset`, it takes in a list of datasets, each with its tokenized document cache (of the `TokenizedDocumentCache` class) and weights (float).
+At every step of `MixtureDataset.__iter__()`, it will sample a dataset from the list of datasets, with probability proportional to the weight of the dataset.
+Then, it will yield a token sequence from the sampled dataset.

 ### Validation Set
 We will not apply weighted sampling to the validation set.
 Instead, we will report performance on each